 There is a lot more noise to cut through when listening to customers in the social media realm.
 Invest in a social media monitoring / interaction applications to help find relevant conversations you should be tuning in to.

-2. Bond with your customers
+2. Bond with your customers online

 By intelligently listening to customers, you can engage the community and steer online conversations regarding your brand.
 Start conversations with customers, provide support, create hashtags around your company and increase positive mentions of your call center.